hanagongs/barcode-scanner/README.md

 - Click `Show Barcode Map` to view all barcodes and their associates values that are available in the Google Sheet

-## Pre-requisites

-- A device with a camera

 ## Development
+- You will need a device with a camera to test on
 - Node and [npm](https://www.npmjs.com/get-npm)

+Start the app with:
 ```
 cd app/
 npm i